 Eight years ago, a reader wrote, “I have a very strong attachment to my therapist and have come to see him as a father.
 I struggle with this on a constant basis, because he’s not my father, he is my therapist and is one hell of an ethical one at that and would never ever stretch the boundaries (which of course are some of the things that I wish for…).”
 I responded with a post and since that time, hundreds of reader comments and many more posts have created a trove of collective experience and a place for discussion of the best and worst that can happen in intensive therapy.
-I am writing now, to summarize what I have learned in the hope that it may help patients and therapists be successful in their work together.
+I am writing now, to summarize what I have learned in the hope that it may help clients and therapists be successful in their work together.
 Of course the ideas here may not apply to all situations and are not a substitute for working with a credentialed therapist.
-These pages are made to be shared with therapists and to be of use to patients/clients in getting an overview of what to expect and what problems may be encountered.
+These pages are made to be shared with therapists and to be of use to clients in getting an overview of what to expect and what problems may be encountered.

 Causes of Intense Attachment to One’s Therapist